jkohlin/wordpress-basics/2-ecosystem.md

 ![]({{site.baseurl}}//34.png)

 The rows in this table will hold the website's posts, pages and any other content your site is built of.
-Let's dissect each of the fields.
+All content in Wordpress is a post, and will be found in this table.
+Let's dissect the most important of the fields, and pretend we are looking at an article from a news site.

 **ID**
-The primary key of this table, which holds an integer unique to every row.
+The unique key to this article.

+**post_author**
+Who wrote this article?
+A reference ID to the responsible Wordpress user.

+**post_date**
+When was this article first created?

+**post_content**
+The article's primary content with text, html and embedded images.

+**post_title**
+What is the title of this article? e.g. "How Hurricane Irma Became Such a Monster"

 ###Posts
 **The posts** is central to understand how Wordpress is dealing with content.
 A post is really just a database entry, with fields like *ID, title and content*.
 Wordpress uses posts for a lot of things, not only your blog entries.